 2. Let the teacher know that you're a beginner and inform them of any health concerns or injuries - They will hopefully do their best to make you feel at ease and demonstrate any modifications you might need for the practice.

 3. You may be touched - Most teachers will give physical adjustments as well as verbal cues.
 Don't see this as a criticism - their intention is purely to guide you into feeling a deeper expression of the pose and getting the most of it.
+If you aren't into it, politely tell them you'd rather be left alone and they will always respect that.

 4. Don't panic if you're finding it hard and don't worry about whether or not you're doing something right - it WILL get easier in time.
 Yoga is such a subjective experience - everybody is working with their own energy levels, their own strengths and their own limitations, and no two bodies will ever look or feel the same in each pose.
 Ultimately the practice goes much deeper than anything surface level, so don't overthink it - just enjoy it, go at your own pace, and take rest if you need to.
+Remember, it's not a competition and there's no pressure to push harder than what your body has the capacity for in that moment.

 Finally - well done.
 It takes guts to rock up somewhere new in a room full of strangers and try something out for the first time.
-I would love to hear how you got on - Drop me a note in the comments below and if you have any questions, please don't hesitate to ask!
+I would love to hear how you get on - Drop me a note in the comments below and if you have any questions, please don't hesitate to ask!

 You might also enjoy: